 Boosters are typically nonprofit groups created and run by parents and local volunteers.
 Their primary aim is to help fund cash-strapped extracurricular school activities.
 The first-ever club was not documented, though some believe it was to support the Yale University football team in the mid-19th century.
 What we do know is these valuable organizations have significantly increased in popularity and influence over time.

 Parent-run organizations raise money in a variety of ways.
 As well as enjoyable fundraising events, they also encourage sponsorships and donations.
-We’ll get more into the creative ways to generate capital shortly.
+We’ll get more into the creative ways to generate funds shortly.
 But the money raised supports specific causes like purchasing new equipment, uniforms, essential supplies, and more.
-It also pays to know exactly what things yourhttps://aim-companies.com/what-booster-club-pay-for/club can and can’t pay for.
+It also pays to know exactly what things your club can and can’t pay for.

 Most Common Types of US Booster Clubs